This article contains affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you.

 - 60Hz only — not suitable for gaming, but fine for all remote work tasks

-- Slightly above mid-range price point
+- Slightly above mid-range price for this category

 ASUS ProArt PA279CV